-Frederik Dhondt (1984) is assistant professor at the Vrije Universiteit Brussel since 1 October 2015 and the director of the Research Group CORE.
+Frederik Dhondt (1984) is associate professor at the Vrije Universiteit Brussel, which he joined as assistant professor on 1 October 2015.
 He teaches the courses Political History of Belgium (6 ECTS, First Year Bachelor of Laws, First Year Bachelor of Science in Criminology), Historical and Comparative Introduction to Public Law (6 ECTS, First Year Bachelor of Laws) and Legal History (6 ECTS, Master of Laws, together with R. Cahen).

 Frederik obtained the degrees of Master of Laws (Ghent, 2002-2007, Magna Cum Laude, Specialty Public law and International Law), Master of Arts in History (Ghent, 2004-2008, Erasmus Paris IV-Sorbonne, Summa Cum Laude) and Research Master in International Relations (Sciences Po Paris, Ecole doctorale, 2008-2009, Magna Cum Laude).
 His Master thesis on the War of the Spanish Succession (Nec Pluribus Impar?
 De campagnes en onderhandelingen van Lodewijk XIV in de Zuidelijke Nederlanden, 1707-1708, under the direction of René Vermeir) was awarded the André Schaepdrijver Prize (OSGG) for best Master Thesis in History at Ghent University, and the Thesis Prize of the Werkgroep 18de Eeuw (Belgian-Dutch Society for Eighteenth Century Studies).
 The commercial version was published as Op zoek naar glorie in Vlaanderen.
 De Zonnekoning en de Spaanse Successie by UGA (series Standen en Landen/Anciens Pays et Assemblées d’Etats, vol. 108).
 The book won the 2012 Prize for Historical Research of the Province of East-Flanders (see publications).
 In, 2007, Frederik obtained the Ghent Court of Appeal Prize for best master papers in law (papers in open access on e-thesis).
 In 2016, he was awarded the Van Caenegem Prize for best article published by a young scholar in Comparative Legal History.